katmh/fritter-backend/README.md

 - `403` if the user is not logged in
 - `400` If the freet content is empty or a stream of empty spaces
-- `413` If the freet content is more than 140 characters long (TODO: update to 280)
+- `413` If the freet content is more than 280 characters long

 #### `DELETE /api/freets/:freetId?` - Delete an existing freet